neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

-**RK3388 ONLY**
+**RK3588 ONLY**
-Ryan seems that didnt add them has targets, and if you use ryan binaries on RK Linux, they will not work properly. you should compile them manually following ptitseb instructions
+Ryan seems that didnt add them has targets, and if you use ryan binaries on RK Linux RK3588/RK3588S, they will not work properly. you should compile them manually following ptitseb instructions

+compiling BOX64

 ```
 git clone https://github.com/ptitSeb/box64
 cd box64